 Dam Failure Plans

-If Commonsense fails to stop the dam and initiate safe alternative options, then the last option is to ensure that the consent conditions enforced.
+If Commonsense fails to stop the dam and initiate safe alternatives options, then the last option is to ensure that the consent conditions enforced.

 (i) detection of an event or incident that has or may develop into a dam safety emergency;